WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/f.md

 [tip] **Recommended:** You can import content into your site from another WordPress site using the WordPress Import tool. [/tip]

 ## frontend, front-end

+Two words as a noun, hyphenate as an adjective.

+OK to use in developer documentation and for a technical audience.
+Avoid using in user documentation; instead use *interface, program, app*, or a contextually relevant and accurate term in user documentation.

 ## FTP

 Initialism for *File Transfer Protocol*.
 Use uppercase.